Example 3: Bucket owner granting permissions to objects it does not own - Amazon Simple Storage Service

 Important

 Granting permissions to IAM roles is a better practice than granting permissions to individual users.
-To learn how to do this, see Background: Cross-account permissions and using IAM roles.
+To learn how to do this, see Understanding cross-account permissions and using IAM roles.

 A bucket owner can enable other AWS accounts to upload objects.
 By default, the bucket owner doesn't own objects written to a bucket by another AWS account.
 Objects are owned by the accounts that write them to an S3 bucket.
-If the bucket owner doesn't own objects in the bucket, the object owner must first grant permission to the bucket owner using an object ACL.
-Then, the bucket owner can grant permissions to an object that they do not own, For more information, see Amazon S3 bucket and object ownership.
+If the bucket owner doesn't own objects in the bucket, the object owner must first grant permission to the bucket owner using an object access control list (ACL).
+Then, the bucket owner can grant permissions to an object that they don't own.
+For more information, see Amazon S3 bucket and object ownership.

 If the bucket owner applies the bucket owner enforced setting for S3 Object Ownership for the bucket, the bucket owner will own all objects in the bucket, including objects written by another AWS account.
-This will resolve the issue that objects are not owned by the bucket owner.
+This approach resolves the issue that objects are not owned by the bucket owner.
 Then, you can delegate permission to users in your own account or to other AWS accounts.

 Note